Treatment Effect Estimation with Observational Network Data using Machine Learning: Framework and our Network AIPW Estimator

-\begin{exmpl} Consider the chain-shaped network $G$ in Figure~\ref{fig:network-example2A}.
-We consider no $Z$-spillover effects.
-We choose a $1$-dimensional $X$-spillover effect as the fraction of treated direct neighbors in $G$.
-The resulting dependency graph $\tildeG$ is displayed in Figure~\ref{fig:network-example2B}.
+\begin{exmpl} Consider the chain-shaped network $G$ in Figure~\ref{fig:network-example2} on the left.
+We consider as $1$-dimensional $X$-spillover effect the fraction of treated direct neighbors in the network $G$ and no $Z$-spillover.
+The resulting dependency graph $\tildeG$ is displayed in the middle of Figure~\ref{fig:network-example2}.
 In $\tildeG$, unit $2$ shares an edge with units $1$ and $3$ because these units are neighbors of $2$ in the network.
 Unit $2$ also shares an edge with $4$ in $\tildeG$ because it shares its neighbor $3$ with unit $4$.
-Figure~\ref{fig:network-example2DAG} displays the causal directed acyclic graph (DAG) on all units corresponding to this model, including confounders $C$ that do not exhibit $Z$-spillover effects.
+The right of Figure~\ref{fig:network-example2} displays the causal DAG on all units corresponding to this model, including confounders $C$.
 Due to the definition of the $X$-spillover effect, we have $X_1=W_2$ and $X_4=W_3$.
-Consequently, using graphical criteria~\citep{Lauritzen1996, Pearl1998, Pearl2009, Pearl2010, Peters2017, Perkovic2018, Maathuis2019}, we infer that the unit-level data $S_1= (W_1, C_1,X_1,Y_1)$ is independent of $S_4=(W_4, C_4,X_4,Y_4)$. \end{exmpl}
+Consequently, using graphical criteria~\citep{Lauritzen1996, Pearl1998, Pearl2009, Pearl2010, Perkovic2018}, we infer that the unit-level data $S_1= (C_1,W_1,X_1,Y_1)$ is independent of $S_4=(C_4,W_4,X_4,Y_4)$. \end{exmpl}

+The dependency graph is a function of the network $G$ as well as the $Z$-and $X$-features.
+Constraining the growth of the maximal degree of this graph allows us to obtain a CLT result for our treatment effect estimator.